Generally 10% neutral buffered formalin.

 - Perform a general inspection

-- The uterus is usually opened at the front in the midline, optionally with an incision towards each corner.[notes 2]
-Open the cavity completely, along the existing incision.
+- Open the uterus by transmural radial cuts on both sides of the uterine cavity.[notes 2]
 The cavity is sometimes be squeezed or rolled around a leiomyoma, and you'll you have to improvise and perhaps go around the leiomyoma to open the cavity properly.
-Cut through the front wall into both corners.

 - Inspect the mucosa.
 If any polyps: Further information: Endometrial polyp

 - Measure the thickness of the mucosa and myometrium

 - Inspect the myometrium.
 If any tumor: Further information: Smooth muscle tumor

 - Any polyps.
 Further information: Endometrial polyp

 - Any smooth muscle tumor.
 Further information: Smooth muscle tumor

 - Four cross-sectiosn from any accompanying ectocervix.
 In subtotal extirpation, a cross-section is taken from the lower resection border.